semiologic/semiologic-legacy/readme.txt

 Donate link: http://www.semiologic.com/partners/
 Tags: semiologic
 Requires at least: 2.8
-Tested up to: 3.9.1
+Tested up to: 4.3
 Stable tag: trunk

-The Semiologic Legacy theme for WordPress.
+*Deprecated* The Semiologic Legacy theme for WordPress.

 == Description ==

 The Semiologic Legacy theme for WordPress.
-This theme is Deprecated and only being maintained for WordPress compatibility.
+This theme is no longer under active developemnt and only being maintained for absolutely necessary WordPress and PHP compatibility.

 Please see the [Semiologic Reloaded](http://www.semiologic.com/software/sem-reloaded/) for the actively supported theme.